Elinor Rice Hays: Personal life

 Elinor Rice married twice.
 Her first husband was George Novack, a Marxist writer.
-With Novack she was friends with writers Lionel and Diana Trilling.
+With Novack, she was friends with writers Lionel and Diana Trilling.
 The Novacks divorced in 1942.
-Her second husband was judge Paul R. Hays; they married in 1949; he died in 1980.
-She died in 1994, at age 92, in New York City.
-Her research materials about the Blackwells, and some personal papers, are in the collection of Columbia University Libraries.
+Her second husband was judge Paul R. Hays.
+They married in 1949, and he died in 1980.
+In New York City, she died in 1994 at age 92.
+Some of her personal papers and research materials about the Blackwells are in the collection of Columbia University Libraries.